osadalakmal/blog/content/post/Codestar.md

 ![CodePipeline](/img/codepipeline-1.png)

 And together CodeBuild and CodeDeploy form CodePipeline.
 The CI/CD solution on AWS.
 Again compared to something like Jenkins it seems to leave a lot to desire but for the task at hand it seems to work pretty well.
-And best of all I didnt have to create any of it!
+And best of all I didn't have to create any of it!

 So there it is.
 The application was created, built and deployed all within the space of a few minutes.
-Here is a smple REST request
+Here is a simple REST request

 ![REST-Codestar](/img/REST-codestar-1.png)